usgs/groundmotion-processing/docs/processing-steps/waveform-processing/filtering.md

 # Filtering

-Filtering is broken down into a series of processing steps.
+Filtering is broken down into a series of processing steps described in the following sections.

 ## get_corner_frequencies